 Harvesting: Do not cut the gourds until the stems and tendrils are brown.
 Another way to tell that they are ready, is to wait until the gourd begins to become light weight.
 This will mean that the pulp is drying, that its water is evaporating and it is fully mature.
 If you take a gourd before it is ready it will shrivel and rot.
 Remember: you can never leave a gourd on the vine too long, but you can cut it too soon.
 Leave at least an inch or two of the vine for esthetics sake, also it gives you a handle!!!
 As gourds dry, they will form a mold on the outer skin.
 This is normal.
 Gourds can be stored in any aerated dry place, such as a barn, garage, attic, etc. or they can be left on the vine.
 The time for them to be completely dry varies with the size and thickness of the shell. (usually between one and six months) They should be brown and the seeds rattle to be dry enough to craft.

 Crafting: The first task is to wash off the mold that has formed on the outer skin.
 This comes off easier when the gourd has been soaked in water from several hours to a day or two.
 Since gourds are buoyant they will not stay down in water.
 They must be turned regularly or covered with a wet towel to keep the mold wet.

 Use a metal scrubber and elbow grease to remove this mold, washing frequently.
 When all the mold has been removed, let the gourd dry.
 This makes the outside ready to paint, wood burn, or whatever art form you choose.
 Leather dye colors gourds nicely.
 (With leather dye a sealer must be used).
-And the gourd is also ready to cut.
+And

 - Full sun, or at least 6 hours a day.